 He is the best-known contemporary artist from Pakistan, long famous in his own country, and also well established in international art network.

 J.Naqsh has painted the female form in many of his canvases replete with poise and grace.
 In another series of paintings, he pairs pigeons and doves with the female form, symbolic of love, peace, and gentleness.
 One more series of works, inspired by the Italian sculptor Mario Marini, who captured the beauty of the horse in his work, combines the elegance of the nude female with the sturdy grace of the equine figure

-With his Ustad, Naqsh learnt to sit for long hours at his work.
+With his Teacher Ustad Muhammad Sharif (Master miniaturist), Jamil Naqsh learnt to put long dedicated hours in his work.
 Obsessed with the idea of line he sought an ethos that addressed his work in the decades to follow.
-He began to paint pigeons in the early 60's and there were many implications in his choice of subject.
-By combining the mobile birds with the classic forms of women, Naqsh created a wondrous melding of movement and stillness.
+In early 60's he chose pigeons as his subject, there were many implications in his choice of subject.
+There are many implications in his choice of pigeons as a subject; childhood memories of pigeons strutting through the courtyard of his ancestral home and flying freely through open windows.
+Years later, these recollections were to be diffused into a symbol of domestic harmony.
+By combining the birds with the classic forms of women, J.Naqsh created a wondrous melding of movement and stillness.